Data Measures and Calculated Measures

 for multiple-expression measures.
 Use Dataset.getExpressionFromColumn(options) to get an expression that represents a column in the underlying dataset, or use workbook.createExpression(options) to create a custom expression.
 For more information, see Expressions.

-Optionally, you can provide a label
+You can also add a label

-parameter for the data measure.
+parameter to your data measure.

 var myDataMeasure = workbook.createDataMeasure({